At Delta Air Lines Inc. (NYSE:DAL), Share Price Got a Bit Ahead of the Fundamentals

 Delta Air Lines Inc. (DAL) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-For DAL, the company has in raw cash 8.31 billion on their books with 1.73 billion currently as liabilities.
+For DAL, the company has in raw cash 8.46 billion on their books with 2.98 billion currently as liabilities.
 How the trend is over time is what investors should be concerned about.
-The company has a healthy balance sheet as their debt profile has been on a decline.
-In terms of their assets, the company currently has 17.4 billion total, with 15.93 billion as their total liabilities.
+The company has a healthy balance sheet as their debt profile has been on an incline.
+In terms of their assets, the company currently has 17.85 billion total, with 20.69 billion as their total liabilities.

 Is the stock of DAL attractive?